15 Color Scheme Generators To Use in 2020

 15. Data Color Picker

 Data Color Picker is a great online color scheme generator that is easy to use and comes with features that can help filter your search to give best results.
-You get to select colours from two palettes – namely the Single Hue (monochromatic) and Divergent (one extreme, a neutral and another extreme).
+You get to select colors from two palettes – namely the Single Hue (monochromatic) and Divergent (one extreme, a neutral and another extreme).

-The filters provided by this tool are several colours and background colour.
-It gives you a visual of how the colours would look against a light background and a darker one as well.
-You can select and customise colours according to your choices as well.
+The filters provided by this tool are several colors and background color.
+It gives you a visual of how the colors would look against a light background and a darker one as well.
+You can select and customise colors according to your choices as well.

-So who says only professional website designers can make a unique selection of colours for their website projects?
+So who says only professional website designers can make a unique selection of colors for their website projects?
 With these above mentioned top 15 online color scheme generators for 2020, you can now implement them for free and come up with beautiful color combinations when you design your new website!

 You may also like: